Torrie Wilson

-Torrie Anne Wilson (born July 24, 1975) is an American former model, fitness competitor and retired professional wrestler.
+Torrie Anne Wilson (born July 24, 1975) is an American retired professional wrestler, model and fitness competitor.
 She is best known for her tenures in WWE and WCW.

 As a fitness competitor, Wilson won the Miss Galaxy competition in 1999.
 Shortly after, she was signed by World Championship Wrestling (WCW), where she stayed from 1999 until 2000.
 In 2001, she made her debut on World Wrestling Federation (WWF) television as part of The Invasion (by WCW, of the [then-] WWF) storyline.
 Her most high-profile storylines took place in 2002 when she feuded with Dawn Marie, and 2003 with Sable.
 Wilson was part of the all-female stable (i.e., a group of storyline-associated characters) known as Vince's Devils, which ended its run in 2006.

 Wilson has been on the cover of several magazines, including FHM and Playboy, which Wilson posed for twice, once along with Sable.

 Wilson was inducted into the WWE Hall of Fame in 2019.

 Early life

-Wilson was born and raised in Boise, Idaho.
+Torrie Anne Wilson was born on July 24, 1975, in Boise, Idaho, where she was also raised.
 She says that, while growing up, she was painfully shy.
 Wilson found her niche in many school activities, including cheerleading, dance, and track and field.

 During her sophomore year of high school, after Wilson's interest in modeling grew more serious, her mother urged her to pursue it.
 They visited an agency and were informed that Wilson would have to lose weight to be considered for jobs.
-In the process of losing weight, she began a bout with anorexia nervosa and then bulimia that lasted from around the age of 15 to 19.
+In the process of losing weight, she began a bout with anorexia and then bulimia that lasted from around the age of 15 to 19.

 After recovering from the disorder, Wilson became involved in fitness.
 She began eating six meals a day and working out.
 She placed third in her first competition, and she later won the Miss Galaxy competition in 1998.
 She then spent some time on the Extreme Fitness Team.
 As part of the Women's Tri-Fitness Championships in 1998, Wilson won first place in the Grace and Physique round.

 Later in 1998, Wilson moved to Los Angeles to pursue acting.
 She began acting classes and was introduced to an agent who helped her gain a few jobs.
 Wilson was approached by World Championship Wrestling through an agent in 1999 for a gig of only a couple of months.
 However, her popularity snowballed her character into a full-time role.